hacknaman/TurretGame/README.md

 TurrentGame
 ===========

 Turrent Game made in Unity3D and C#.
+In the game there are 2 Computer Controller Turrent and 1 Playable Turrent countroller by mouse.
+Press Space to shoot.

+Build Instruction:-
+Open \Assets\Scene\work.unity then press ctrl+b

+ScreenShoot:-